 Perhaps having a business wasn't my calling, at least not with my resources and attitude.
 So, I did some job-search attempts, but quickly realised that working for others wasn't already an option for me: too used to be independent and to take care of everything.
-Additionally, this short experience had helped me to remember my incompatibility with certain types of persons (e.g., non-technical recruiters/HR).
+Additionally, this short experience had helped me remember my high incompatibility with non-technical recruiters/HR.

 What could I do then?
 I had to work and wanted to continue focusing on programming.
 I was more lost than ever before.
 To get some fresh ideas, I decided to make a low-budget trip funded by doing small programming works for local businesses.
 I was also expecting to get a taste of a different business approach: dealing with not-related-to-computers clients.
 Note that most of my clients so far weren't too programming savvy, but their businesses were always closely related to computers/programming.

 This trip was a complete fiasco and I had to quit it relatively soon.
 Finding clients was very difficult and having them was even worse (disproportionate expectations, virtually no appreciation, over-working for very low budgets, etc.).
-Curiously, such a horrible experience represented the motivation boost I was precisely looking for.
+Curiously, this bad experience gave me the motivation boost which I was precisely looking for.
 Finally, I was able to perfectly understand what I should do.
 No more in-betweeners or wanting to have everyone happy.
 I wasn't in hurry, why tolerating pushy attitudes?
 I had knowledge, working attitude and clear ideas, why looking for funding or abstract targets?
 If I only wanted to do my work and to deal with people able to appreciate it, why accepting less?

-My motivation and passion for my work came back.
-I realised that all what I had to do was being patient; that my clear ideas will help me to overcome any obstacle.
+The passion for my work had come back.
+I realised that all what I had to do was being patient; that my clear ideas will help me overcome any obstacle.
 For the first time, I did have long-term expectations and no doubts regarding how to proceed.
-I was able to compensate my lack of generic ambition (e.g., wanting to be rich) with the realisation that getting what I want is possible but difficult.
+I was able to compensate my lack of generic ambition (wanting to be rich) with the realisation that getting what I want is possible but difficult.
 This is when Custom Solvers 2.0 and its defining Attitude 2.0